janspoerer/janspoerer.github.io/_posts/2022-09-30-nlpjourney-7-of-75.markdown

 ## Which Goals Did I Meet?

 <ul>
   <li>Done: <i>When generating answers from PDFs, the software should be able to track pages and titles (provide context for the result).
-This is essential for users because they typically need to verify whether the generated answers are correct manually.</i> - I did not work on this.</li>
+This is essential for users because they typically need to verify whether the generated answers are correct manually.</i> </li>
   <li>Done: <i>Refine the presentation about research methods in computer science as per my supervisors' suggestions.</i></li>
   <li>Done: <i>Refine the research proposal using my supervisors' suggestions.</i></li>
 </ul>